ga-curriculum/men-stack-embedding-related-data-skyrockit/build-the-edit-page/README.md

 # ![[tktk Module Name] - Build the Edit Page](./assets/hero.png)

-**Learning objective:** By the end of this lesson, students will be able to tktk
+**Learning objective:** By the end of this lesson, students will be able to implement edit functionality in a MEN stack application.

 Let's tackle our final user story!

 > AAU, when viewing the details of an application, I should be able to follow a link to be taken to a page where I can edit any of the details of a job application and update it from there.

+## Conceptualizing the Route

 As always, we start by conceptualizing the route:

 ```plaintext
 GET /users/:userId/applications/edit